 8. Approves hiring, promotions, quality step increases, performance awards, and special act awards for GS support personnel.

-9. Supervises the Vice Academic Dean, the Associate Dean for Academic Affairs, the Associate Dean for Finance and Military Affairs, the Assistant Dean for Planning and Assessment, the Director of the Division of Engineering and Weapons, the Director of the Division of Mathematics and Science, the Director of the Division of Humanities and Social Sciences, the Associate Dean for Information and Director of the Library, and the Directors of the Center for Cyber Security Studies, Center for Regional Studies, Research and Scholarship, Teaching and Learning, Naval Academy Museum, and International Programs Office.
+9. Supervises the Vice Academic Dean, the Associate Dean for Academic Affairs, the Associate Dean for Finance and Military Affairs, the Associate Dean for Planning and Assessment, the Director of the Division of Engineering and Weapons, the Director of the Division of Mathematics and Science, the Director of the Division of Humanities and Social Sciences, the Associate Dean for Information and Director of the Library, and the Directors of the Center for Cyber Security Studies, Center for Regional Studies, Research and Scholarship, Teaching and Learning, Naval Academy Museum, and International Programs Office.

 10. Appoints department chairs and other administrative faculty positions as required.